Coconut3600/BB-Zero/_Technical_data.md

 For example, when training with 12,000 games, only the latest 2,000 are preserved.
 All samples are fully shuffled before being fed into the ResNet, ensuring diversity while maintaining recency‑based stability.

+In BB‑Zero, depth does not mean the same as in a traditional minimax engine.
+It is not a “search tree depth” used to calculate long variations.

+Instead:
+Depth is a safety limit that prevents BB‑Zero from getting stuck in overly long simulations or endless loops.